abkaur/ci-cd-python-webapp/README.md

 🧠 What I Practiced / Learned:
 Successfully implemented an automated end-to-end pipeline where each commit triggers quality and security scans, image build and push, manifest update, and Argo CD deployment

-Designing a multi-stage Jenkins pipeline with quality gates and security checks Automating image publishing and GitOps tag bumps
+-Designing a multi-stage Jenkins pipeline with quality gates and security checks -Automating image publishing and GitOps tag bumps

-How Argo CD continuously deploys from a manifests repo

-Reading and editing basic K8s manifests (Deployment, Service)
+-How Argo CD continuously deploys from a manifests repo -Reading and editing basic K8s manifests (Deployment, Service)

-Originally forked from a training sample.
-I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository.
+"Originally forked from a training sample, but I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository."